Garagist/Garagist.Mautic/README.md

 `hide` sets the IDs of the forms you want to hide in the inpsector.
 You can pass an array (eg. `[1, 2, 3]`) or an integer

-### `category` setting

-`newsletter` sets the ID of the category you want to use for the newsletters.
-Be aware that the category must exist in Mautic.

-### `testMail` setting

-`recipients` defines the email addresses you want to use for send test emails.
-You can pass an array (eg.
-`['test@mail.example', 'user@mail.example']`) or an string (eg. `'test@mail.example'`).
-Note that the [GaragistMauticApiBundle] plugin must be installed in your Mautic installation.
-Also the setting `action.test` need to set to `true`.

-### `segment` setting

-- `lockPrefilled` set if an segment is prefilled from the creation/edit dialog, the user can't unselect it.
-Defaults to `true`
-- `mapping`: The ID of the segment to use for the newsletter.
-But you can also define an array/object to handle the segment in your own data provider.
-- `choose`: Add here to segments to choose from on creation/edit dialog.
-You can pass an array (eg. `[1, 2, 3]`) or an integer.
-- `hide`: Add here the IDs of the segments you want to hide (eg. for unconfirmed contacts).
-You can pass an array (eg.
-  `[1, 2, 3]`) or an integer.

-### `action` setting

-In this group you can enable/disable folwing actions:

-- `delete` Ability to delete emails, defaults to `true`
-- `publish` Ability to publish emails, defaults to `true`
-- `unpublish` Ability to unpublish emails, defaults to `true`
-- `send` Ability to send emails, defaults to `true`
-- `update` Ability to update emails, defaults to `true`
-- `edit` Ability to change subject, preview text and/or receiver, defaults to `true`
-- `test` Ability to send test (aka example) emails, defaults to `false`.
-You need to install the [GaragistMauticApiBundle] plugin in your Mautic installation

 ## Personalization

 It is possible to send personalized emails.
 To use this, simply apply the following markup in the text on your page: